delivered the opinion of the court.

 v.

-As the Supreme Court of the State did not pass upon the merits of the case or upon the correctness of any of the rulings below, but, on the contrary, held that it was powerless to do so because its appellate jurisdiction was not invoked in accordance with the laws of the State, we do not perceive any theory upon which its judgment of dismissal may be reviewed by us consistently with the familiar limitations upon our authority.
+As the Supreme Court of the State did not pass upon the merits of the case or upon the correctness of any of the rulings below, but, on the contrary, held that it was powerless to do so because its appellate jurisdiction was not invoked in accordance with the laws of the State, we do not perceive any theory upon which its judgment of dismissal may be reviewed'by us consistently with the familiar limitations upon our authority.
 See Rev. Stat., § 709; Judicial Code, § 237.
-Certainly no Federal right was denied by that court, and if, as was held by it, its appellate jurisdiction was not properly invoked, no Federal question was before it for decision.
+Certainly' no Federal right was denied by that court, and if, as was held by it, its appellate jurisdiction was not properly invoked, no Federal question was before it for decision.

-But it is said that the proceedings by which it was attempted to secure a review of the judgment of the trial court should have been tested by the act of Congress of *586 March 3, 1905, 33 Stat.
+March-3, 1905, 33 Stat.
 1048, 1081, c.
 1479, § 12, and that the Supreme Court of the State erred in holding otherwise.
 We cannot accede to the contention.
-The act of 1905, § 12, related to the review of judgments rendered in the courts temporarily established by Congress in the Indian Territory, and had no application to judgments rendered after statehood] in the courts of the State.
-Besides, the mode of subjecting the judgments of the State's subordinate courts to review in its Supreme Court was a matter of local concern only and not within the control of Congress.
-See Coyle v.
-Smith, 221 U.S. 559.
+The act of-1905, § 12, related to the review of judgments rendered in the courts temporarily established by Congress in the Indian Territory, and had no application to judgments rendered after statehood in the courts of the State.
+Besides, the mode of subjecting the judgments of the State’s subordinate courts to review in its Supreme Court was a matter of local concern only and not within the control of Congress.
+See

 The state constitution provided (Art.
 7, § 8) that the appellate jurisdiction of the Supreme Court should be invoked in the manner prescribed by the laws of the Territory of Oklahoma, until the state legislature should provide otherwise, and also (Art.
 25, § 2) that the laws of the Territory of Oklahoma, not repugnant to the state constitution or locally inapplicable, should be extended over the new State, which embraced the Indian Territory as well as the Territory of Oklahoma.
 When the State was admitted into the Union the Territory of Oklahoma had a full complement of laws regulating appellate proceedings.
-Wilson's Rev. & Ann.
+Wilson’s Rev. & Ann.
 Stat.
-1903, §§ 4732 et seq.
-It was by these constitutional provisions and laws that the Supreme Court tested the appellate proceedings in this instance, with the result that they were adjudged inadequate because they had not brought before the court, within the time prescribed (Wilson's Stat., §§ 4736, 4748), parties whose presence was essential to enable it to review the judgment below.
+1903, §§ 4732 el seq.
+It was by these constitutional provisions and laws that the Supreme Court tested the appellate proceedings in this instance, with the result that they were adjudged inadequate because they had not brought before the court, within the time prescribed (Wilson’s Stat., §§ 4736, 4748), parties whose presence was essential to enable it to review the judgment below.

 Thus it appears that nothing was decided but the preliminary question of the court’s jurisdiction to pass upon the controverted matters shown in the record, and that this question was resolved according to what the court deemed to be the true construction and effect of applicable provisions of the constitution and laws of the State.
 In *587 short, the judgment of dismissal turned entirely upon a question of local law.